fabientownsend/fabientownsend.github.io/_posts/2016-11-02-interface.markdown

 Interfaces can be private or public:

 **Private Interface**
-The private interface contain the details and the mechanism.
+The private interface contain the details and its mechanism.
 It is not supposed to be used by anything else but the class itself.
-This let us make any change without breaking anything.
+This let us make any change without breaking any user of this class.
 The private interface isn't necessarily tested.

 **Public Interface**
 The public interface is here to provid public methods with explicite name.
-It's name neither its signature should change, otherwise everything which depend on it will have to be update, included its unit tests.
-Everything about this interface should be document with its unit test.
-It explain how to use the interface and what to expect about it.
+Its name neither its signature should change, otherwise everything which depend on it will have to be update, included its unit tests and frankly, you don't want that.
+Everything about this interface should be document with unit test, those will explain how to use the interface and what to expect about it.

 If you ever have to modify this interface it can be a good idea to create a v2.